Professor James Cooper is director of International Legal Studies and Center for Creative Problem Solving.

 (UK), the BBC, and the History Channel (US).
 He was profiled on the

-front page of The Wall Street Journal in May 2008 and in The Washington Post in October 2006.
-He has been a consultant for the Departments of Homeland Security, Justice and State.
+front page of The Wall Street Journal and in The Washington Post.
+He has consulted for the Departments of Homeland Security, Justice and State, the U.S. Patent and Trademark Office, and the Organization of American States as well as ministries of justice and law enforcement agencies in Latin America.